CNM has the best quality of lecturers on so many levels

 Why I’m training for a new career

-Julia Puzey, Student in Nutrition
+Julia Puzey, Nutrition

 The CNM course is both challenging and rewarding and I am looking forward to qualifying as a nutritional therapist next year and starting a new career and way of life.I started my studies with CNM two years ago after discovering for myself the power of food and nutrition to change my life.
 I am currently a business consultant and so studying nutrition is a world away from my current day job.
 I also studied History at university and so I didn’t come from a scientific background.